camila314/osXbot/README.md

 # files and what they do:
 combine.m: main engine

-combine_old.m: old files, dont use
+combine_old.m: old code, dont use

-alert.m: gui stuff
+alert.m: gui-related stuff

-\_unused.asm: unneeded but has a function for calculating x position
+disp.asm: low level assembly functions used to make hooking smoother

 Makefile: used to build

 rd_route: hooking library

+xbot_to_pickup: python scripts to convert xbot macros to pickup and back